dimascyriaco/angular-template/README.md

 This will concatenate and minify your sources and place them by default into the `bin/` directory.
 There will only be three files: `index.html`, `your-app-name.js`, and `your-app-name.css`.
-All of the vendor dependencies like Bootstrap styles and AngularJS itself have been added to them for super-easy deploying.
+All of the vendor dependencies like AngularJS itself have been added to them for super-easy deploying.
 If you use any assets (`src/assets/`) then they will be copied to `bin/` as is.